Flotilla 12-1 is located in Fort Totten, Bayside, NY. We operate under the supervision of USCG Sector New York. Our area of responsibility is

 The United States Coast Guard Auxiliary is the uniformed civilian component of the Coast Guard established by Congress in 1939 to assist in promoting boating safety.
-It boast nearly 30,000 members from all walks of life who receive special training so that they may be an intergal part of Team Coast Guard.
-Auxiliarists assist the Coast Guard in Non-Law Enforcement Programs such as Public Education, Vessel Safety checks, Safety Patrols, Search and Rescue, Maritime Safety and Security and Environmental Protection.
-Auxiliarists volunteer more than 2 million hours annually.
+It boasts nearly 30,000 members from all walks of life who receive special training so that they may be an intergal part of "Team Coast Guard".
+Auxiliarists assist the Coast Guard in non-law enforcement missions such as public education, vessel safety checks, safety patrols, search and rescue, maritime safety and security and environmental protection.
+Auxiliarists volunteer more than 2 million hours every year.